microsoft/IoT-For-Beginners/2-farm/lessons/4-migrate-your-plant-to-the-cloud/README.md

     az account set --subscription <SubscriptionId>
     ```

-    Replace `<SubscriptionId>` with the Id of hte subscription you want to use.
+    Replace `<SubscriptionId>` with the Id of the subscription you want to use.
 After running this command, re-run the command to list your accounts.
 You will see the `IsDefault` column will be marked as `True` for the subscription you have just set.

 ### Task - create a resource group